madhuhg/hello-world/README.md

 # hello-world
 Introduction project
 This is an introductory project to understand basic features of Github.
-To learn distributed revision control.
+To learn distributed revision control and source code management.